Written & Reviewed by

 Techniques and Interventions

 Family Systems Therapy utilizes a variety of techniques and interventions to promote change and growth within the family system.
 Some of the common techniques include genograms, which are visual representations of family relationships and patterns, and role-playing exercises, which allow family members to practice new ways of interacting.
-Other interventions may include communication skills training, conflict resolution techniques, and the exploration of family narratives and beliefs.
-The specific techniques used will depend on the unique needs and goals of the family.

 Conclusion